Laura Cumming

-Laura Cumming is the art critic of The Observer newspaper, a position she has held since 1999.
+Laura Cumming is a British journalist who is the art critic of The Observer newspaper, a position she has held since 1999.
 Before that she worked for The Guardian, the New Statesman and the BBC.
 In addition to her career in journalism, Cumming has written well-received books on self-portraits in art and the discovery of a lost portrait by Diego Velázquez in 1845.
-The Vanishing Man was a New York Times bestseller and won the James Tait Black Memorial Prize in 2017.
+The Vanishing Man was a New York Times bestseller and won the James Tait Black Memorial Prize in 2016.

 Early life

 Cumming is the daughter of the Scottish artists James Cumming and Betty Elston, his wife.
-A memoir based on her mother's disappearance as a child, On Chapel Sands: My mother and Other Missing Persons, was published in July 2019 by Chatto.
+She initially studied literature, came to London in her early twenties, and worked there in publishing in the 1980s, though she found her 'sense of life' came 'through streams of pictures' rather than sentences.
+A memoir based on her mother's disappearance as a child, On Chapel Sands: My Mother and Other Missing Persons, was published in July 2019 by Chatto.
 It was shortlisted for the 2019 Baillie Gifford Prize.